Postnuptial Agreement Protecting Your Family's Interests for Over a Decade Get a Free Case Evaluation

 Key Components of a Postnuptial Agreement in Colorado

-• Business Ownership: If one or both spouses own a business, the postnuptial agreement can establish how the business will be treated in case of divorce, ensuring that the business's value and control are fairly considered.
+• Business ownership: If one or both spouses own a business, the postnuptial agreement can establish how the business will be treated in case of divorce, helping ensure that the business's value and control are fairly considered.

-• Asset Management: Couples can use postnuptial agreements to define how they will manage joint and individual assets during marriage.
+• Asset management: Couples can use postnuptial agreements to define how they will manage joint and individual assets during the marriage.

 Common Scenarios That Call for Postnuptial Agreements